 - Lose weight that adds to your joint pain

 Conversely, light activity with some rest (but not bedrest, which decreases muscle tone and increases stiffness) is critical if your disease is active and joints are painful.

 Eat a healthy, balanced diet that helps you maintain a healthy weight and place a priority on foods with anti-inflammatory properties to help control inflammation.

 If you have trouble sleeping, which can come with chronic pain, take some measures to help improve it.
-Your bedroom should be dark, cool, and quiet, avoid caffeine or strenuous exercise in the evening, and wind down with a “warm bath or practice relaxation techniques before bedtime,” the Arthritis Foundation advises.
+Your bedroom should be dark, cool, and quiet.
+Avoid caffeine or strenuous exercise in the evening.
+Practice relaxation techniques before bedtime.